ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Gateway based Storage

 In order to allow the usage of a `FieldType` that uses external data with different data storages, it is recommended to implement a gateway infrastructure and a registry for the gateways.
 In order to ease this action, the Core implementation of `FieldType` s provides corresponding interfaces and base classes.
-These can also be used for custom field types.
+These can also be used for custom Field Types.

 The interface `eZ\Publish\Core\FieldType\StorageGateway` is implemented by gateways, in order to be handled correctly by the registry.
 It has only a single method: